Up on the Roof (song)

 "Up on the Roof" is a song written by Gerry Goffin and Carole King and recorded in 1962 by The Drifters.
 Released late that year, the disc became a major hit in early 1963, reaching number 5 on the U.S. pop singles chart and number 4 on the U.S. R&B singles chart.
-In the UK it was a top ten success for singer Kenny Lynch, whose version was also released in 1962.
+In the UK it was a top-ten success for singer Kenny Lynch, whose version was also released in 1962.

-Content

-In addition to the hit appeal of the "second Drifters" lineup, "Up on the Roof" epitomized the urban romantic dream as presented by New York City Brill Building writers: